Azure-Samples/azure-search-dotnet-utilities/export-data/README.md

 Options:
   --endpoint <endpoint> (REQUIRED)      Endpoint of the search service to export data from.
 Example:
                                         https://example.search.windows.net
-  --admin-key <admin-key> (REQUIRED)    Admin key to the search service to export data from --index-name <index-name> (REQUIRED)  Name of the index to export data from --field-name <field-name> (REQUIRED)  Name of field used to partition the index data.
+  --admin-key <admin-key>               Admin key to the search service to export data from.
+If not specified -
+                                        uses your Entra identity --index-name <index-name> (REQUIRED)  Name of the index to export data from --field-name <field-name> (REQUIRED)  Name of field used to partition the index data.
 This field must be filterable and sortable.
   --lower-bound <lower-bound>           Smallest value to use to partition the index data.
-Defaults to the smallest value in the
+Defaults to the smallest
-                                        index. []
-  --upper-bound <upper-bound>           Largest value to use to partition the index data.
-Defaults to the largest value in the
+                                        value in the index. [] --upper-bound <upper-bound>           Largest value to use to partition the index data.
+Defaults to the largest value in the index. [] --partition-size <partition-size>     Maximum size of a partition.
+Defaults to 100,000.
+Cannot exceed 100,000 [default: 100000] --partition-path <partition-path>     Path of the file with JSON description of partitions.
-                                        index. []
-  --partition-path <partition-path>     Path of the file with JSON description of partitions.
 Should end in .json.
-Default is <index
+                                        Default is <index name>-partitions.json []
-                                        name>-partitions.json []
   -?, -h, --help                        Show help and usage information
 ```